Skip to content

 Then :-

-Sadly, the only constant in life being change, they have all vanished.
+Sadly, the only constant in life being change, the life of the 70s and 80s has all but vanished.
 I, being a practical guy, have no grouse against change and am actually all for it.
 Provided nothing is altered.

 O Well !
 You remember compass inside the Carona shoe!
 Your recollection is on dot!
 VCR was Rs 10 to 12 thousand and VCP was around 4 to 6 thousand s!
 TV itself came in early 70s with transmission in the morning and evening!
 Until CNN started the gulf war, there was no concept of 24 hours channels!
 As usual enjoyed every bit!